In this public lecture at Uppsala University, Edward Frenkel talks about the role of mathematics as an interface between

-Edward Frenkel’s talk at the Speyer Legacy School for talented youth in New York.
+From 2014: Edward Frenkel’s talk at the Speyer Legacy School in New York, introduced by Eric Weinstein.

 Frenkel talks about synthesis of Art and Math at New York Museum of Modern Art, followed by discussion with two artists, Peter Coffin and Laurent Derobert.